solana-foundation/developer-content/content/courses/program-security/closing-accounts.md

 Since this is a simplified example rather than a fully-fledge lottery program, once a user has entered the lottery they can call the `redeem_rewards_insecure` instruction handler at any time.
-This instruction handler will mint the user an amount of Reward tokens proportional to the amount of times the user has entered the lottery.
+This instruction handler will mint the user a number of Reward tokens proportional to the number of times the user has entered the lottery.
 After minting the rewards, the program closes the user's lottery entry.